wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/connect_wazuh_app.rst

 Connect the Wazuh App with the API
 ==================================

-In this section, we will show you how to register the Wazuh API (installed on the Wazuh server) into the Wazuh App in Kibana:
+In this section, we will show you how to register the Wazuh API (installed on the Wazuh server) with the Wazuh App in Kibana:

 1. Open a web browser and go to the Elastic Stack server's IP address on port 5601 (default Kibana port).
 Then, from the left menu, go to the Wazuh App.